IVIanuu/injekt/README.md

 }
 ```

-3. If no injectable was found injekt will look into the package of the injected type and also in
+3. If no provider was found injekt will look into the package of the injected type and also in
    the packages of all of it's arguments and super types.

-Provider imports are only required if the injectable is not in the current scope
+Provider imports are only required if the provider is not in the current scope
 or in a package of the injected type

 # Function injection